Cheapest Way to Ship Books

 What Actually Drives the Cost to Ship Books

-The best way to avoid overpaying is to standardize a few package sizes and test rates weekly.
+The best way to avoid overpaying is to standardize a few package sizes and check live rates before you print.
 That gives you a repeatable process as order volume grows.

 - Keep package dimensions as tight as safely possible to reduce dimensional pricing risk.

-- Use historical order data to define your top three package profiles and pre-price them.
+- Use your real order history to define your top three package profiles and pre-price them.

 Scaling a Reliable Books Shipping Workflow

 As your order count increases, consistency becomes more important than one-off shipping hacks.
-Build a process that can be handed to another team member without quality loss.
+Build a process another person can run without quality loss.

-A reliable workflow reduces customer support tickets, improves delivery speed consistency, and preserves margin as carrier rates rise.
+A reliable workflow reduces where-is-my-order tickets, keeps delivery speed predictable, and preserves margin as carrier rates rise.

-- Create packaging SOPs with exact box sizes, dunnage, and label placement.
+- Write packaging steps with exact box sizes, dunnage, and label placement so anyone can pack a book the same way.

-- Batch similar shipments so your team can print labels and pack faster.
+- Batch similar shipments so you print labels and pack faster instead of clicking through one order at a time.

 Common Mistakes to Avoid